georgeboukoubalas/OCR_project/README.md

 DO NO be hasitate to leave me a comment if you find any trable or for fixies it will be help me a lot https://www.youtube.com/watch?v=xvFZjo5PgG0

+forgot to mention i have worked in windows 11home (NO ANY KIND OF LINUX REQUIRED TO HAVE<3)